 - 1 garlic clove, peeled and finely minced

 - salt to taste

-- Step 1 In a small mixing bowl, add the garlic, mayonnaise and hot sauce and mix well to combine.
+- Step 8 For the Spicy Aioli: In a small mixing bowl, add the garlic, mayonnaise and hot sauce and mix well to combine.
 Season to taste with salt.